In spite of being the two most powerful voting minorities in the US, African Americans and Latinos have a common enemy. Hint: It is not each other.

 African Americans are often treated as if they hadn’t been born here.
-As foreign others, while black Latinos are often racialized as African Americans and discriminated against as a black person might be, regardless of ethnicity.
-Even the president only attaches the word “the” to ethnicity or a race when speaking of our communities: the Latinos.
+As foreign others.
+Meanwhile, black Latinos are often racialized as African Americans and discriminated against as a black person might be, regardless of ethnicity.
+Even the president only attaches the word “the” to an ethnicity or a race when speaking of our communities: the Latinos.
 The African Americans.
 It is his way of “othering” us all.

 In the end, it is the same enemy, this enemy of ours.
 And we cannot let the old ideas of the past keep us separate and away from our own progress.
 We (Latinos) must deal with our soft racism once and for all.

-That is what we can do for each other: amplify our mutual calls against those things that matter to both communities: mass incarceration, police brutality, racial profiling, housing discrimination, income, health and educational access disparities.
+That is what we can do for each other: amplify our mutual calls against those things that matter to both communities: mass incarceration, police brutality, racial profiling, housing discrimination, income, health, and disparities in educational access.